Negotiation

 April 10, 2026

 Whether to make the first offer or wait for the other side is one of the most debated questions in negotiation.
-The answer depends less on strategy theory and more on how much you know about the other side's position.
+The answer depends less on strategy theory and more on how much you actually know about the other side's position.

 What anchoring actually does